Daniel-VM/Daniel-VM/README.md

 - 🔭 I’m currently working on HPC testing and setup, bioinformatics pipelines, and surveillance web platforms.
 - 🌱 I’m learning about Django Framework and managerial roles in bioinformatics.
-- 👯 I’m looking to collaborate in any project.
+- 👯 I’m looking to collaborate data management and front end development (dashboards).
 - 🤔 I’m looking for help with Django framework.
 - 💬 Feel free to ask me about anything related to bioinformatics (and ...).
 - 📫 How to reach me: Issues, PRs and ...